 Germs that cause odors may be feasting on debris in your pipes, and this process produces a toxic hydrogen sulfide gas that smells like sewage or rotten eggs.

-Mold thrives in warm, moist environments, and mould development on the material causes a drain clog to emit a foul odor.
-To minimize odors and other drain difficulties, such as mould, it’s critical to clear your drains.
+Mold thrives in warm, moist environments, and mold development on the material causes a drain clog to emit a foul odor.
+To minimize odors and other drain difficulties, such as mold, it’s critical to clear your drains.